 Bullets require multitasking (reading slides and listening to the presenter).

 Once the attendee grasps those, they are free to listen to what the speaker has to say.
-Their brains won’t need to choose behind reading or listening.
+Their brains won’t need to choose between reading or listening.

-Cognitive psychologists have tested recall after presentations giving lots of info on a slide and those give only key bits.
+Cognitive psychologists have tested recall after presentations that put lots of info on each slide and those that put only key takeaways.

-Viewers who saw slides with fewer words recalled more than twice as much as those who were given more text.
+Viewers who saw slides with fewer words recalled more than twice as many key points as those who were given more text.

 Those are big retention differences.

 But that’s not all…

 According to research from 3M (the Post-it Note people) visuals process 60,000 times faster than text.
 Finally, according to the Social Science Network, 65% of people are visual learners.
 So giving them something to look at will improve what they get from your presentation.

 Move Your Presenters Away From Bullets

 We mentioned earlier what Google was pushing instead of bullets, but how can you help your speakers make the transition?
 Here are a few quick tips: